puppetlabs/puppetdb/documentation/api/query/v3/nodes.markdown

 [`/v3/resources/<TYPE>`][resource] endpoint, except the resources returned include _only_ those belonging to the node given in the URL for this route.

+## Paging

+This query endpoint supports paged results via the common PuppetDB paging query parameters.
+For more information, please see the documentation on [paging][paging].